Body Contouring After Major Weight Loss

 The smoother, tighter contours that result from upper arm contouring are apparent almost immediately, although initially obscured by swelling and bruising.
 The ultimate scar will be more obvious when the arms are raised.

-Reshaping of the thighs is achieved through incisions in the groin that can extend downward to the knee along the inner portion of the thigh.
+Reshaping of the thighs with a Thigh Lift is achieved through incisions in the groin that can extend downward to the knee along the inner portion of the thigh.

 Improving the contours of the outer thigh may require an incision extending from the groin around the hip.
 Through these incisions your plastic surgeon will tighten tissues for smoother thighs.

 Your doctor will give you specific instructions on how to care for yourself.
 Carefully following all instructions is essential to the successful outcome of your surgery and recovery.
 These instructions may include:

 - How to care for the surgical site(s).

 - Medications to apply or take orally to aid healing and reduce the potential for infection.

 - Specific concerns to look for at the surgical site or in your general health.

 - When to follow-up with your plastic surgeon.